jundalisay/superb/content/en/maharlika/laws/epira/chapter-4.md

 - 1 Chairman
 - 4 members to be appointed by the President

-They shall be natural-born citizens and residents of the Philippines, persons of good moral character, at least 35 years old of recognized competence in any of the following fields: energy, law, economics, finance, commerce, or engineering, with at least 3 years actual and distinguished experience in their respective fields of expertise: Provided, That out of the four (4) members of the Commission, at least one (1) shall be a member of the Philippine Bar with at least ten (10) years experience in the active practice of law, and one (1) shall be a certified public accountant with at least ten (10) years experience in active practice.
+They shall be:
+- natural-born citizens
+- residents of the Philippines
+- persons of good moral character
+- at least 35 years old
+- of recognized competence in any of the following fields:
+  - energy
+  - law
+  - economics
+  - finance
+  - commerce
+  - engineering
+- have at least 3 years distinguished experience in their respective fields of expertise as long as out of the 4 members, at least:
+  - 1 shall be a member of the Philippine Bar with at least 10 years experience in the active practice of law
+  - 1 shall be a certified public accountant with at least ten (10) years experience in active practice.

 Within 3 months from the creation of the ERC, the Chairman shall submit for the approval by the President the new organizational structure and plantilla positions necessary to carry out the powers and functions of the ERC.